Learn more about the great individuals within Arts ISIT and the wide range of services we support.

 Please list some related projects/tools/resources you work on

-I am also involved in continually improving our services.
-Every two weeks, we review, prioritize, and work on enhancements to our tools, such as Arts CMS, Arts Digital Collections (ADC) and Arts Internal Resources (AIR).
+In our bi-weekly continual service improvement sprints, our team comes together to review, prioritize, and work on enhancements to our tools, such as Arts CMS, Arts Digital Collections (ADC) and Arts Internal Resources (AIR).
+If you use any of our tools and have any feedback for us, please don’t hesitate to reach out.

 Can you share some of your personal interests or hobbies?

-I grew up with lots of music around me—my brother playing the piano, my mom’s karaoke parties (which I didn’t always appreciate), the CDs my uncle gave me whenever something new came out, and the old 200+ vinyl collection I got from my dad.
-I started popping into record shops a few years ago to add my own favourites to the vinyl collection.
+I grew up with lots of music around me.
+From my brother’s piano to my mom’s karaoke parties (which I didn’t always appreciate) and from the cds my uncle used to give me whenever something new came out to the 200+ vinyl (very old) collection I got from my dad… I love how music nestles itself in the brain—or at least in mine!
+Now, I pop into record shops every now and then to add to the collection with music from my own era.

 Apart from that, I grab every chance I get to go to a live music show.
-I love a good pop sensation as much as a small jazz or piano concert.
-If you’re reading this and want to share some of your music passion, please find me on Microsoft Teams and tell me about the song you’ve had in your head lately.
+I love a good pop sensation but also enjoy smaller shows of many genres.
+Being surrounded by screaming fans at a Shawn Mendes arena show or by bobbing grey heads at a Louis Armstrong tribute, both fill me with joy!
+If you’re reading this and want to share, please do find me on Teams and tell me about the song you’ve had in your head lately.